-The episode "Godfellas" has Bender being worshipped as a God by a tiny sentient culture on a meteor he hits while flying aimlessly through space.
+- The episode "Godfellas" has Bender being worshiped as a God by a tiny sentient culture on a meteor he hits while flying aimlessly through space.
 While he tries his best to be a benevolent God, the culture ends up starting a holy war and destroying themselves after finding Bender's "nuclear pile."

-Captain Hero from Drawn Together didn't exactly think things through (and really never does) when he single-handedly obliterated his home planet and all of its inhabitants.
+- Captain Hero from Drawn Together didn't exactly think things through (and really never does) when he single-handedly obliterated his home planet and all of its inhabitants.

-Zim.
+- Zim.
 Which is ironic, since when he's assigned to destroy the Earth he proves really bad at it.

 Nik: That one's gonna burn reeeal good.
 Lots of critters.
 Critters burn gooood.

-Coop from Megas XLR has destroyed three planets, two of which were accidental.
+- Coop from Megas XLR has destroyed three planets, two of which were accidental.
 For the third one he had good intentions, but a lot of aliens were still pretty upset about it.